kasinath/kaggle-titanic/README.md

 # kaggle-titanic
-Source Code for the "Titanic : Machine Learning from Disaster" competition on kaggle - the Data science competition forum
+My attempt at  the "Titanic : Machine Learning from Disaster" competition on kaggle - the Data science competition forum